ology/techn.ology.net/blog/2023/04/30/of-hexagons-kites-and-tiles/index.markdown

 ![hex.svg](hex.svg)

 Once I finally had my hexagonal graph paper, I could use it to figure out things like, "How many possible rotational and flip symmetries are there"?
-And here is an animated graph of the 12 possible, colored so that things are more obvious:
+And here is an animated graph of the 12 possible, colored, so that things are more obvious:

 ![animated.gif](animated.gif)